tymyrddin/purple/source/docs/distribution-networks/observable-semantics/configuration-and-versions/firmware-and-software-versions.md

 ## Unauthorised firmware modification signatures

-Unauthorised firmware modification would appear as a device reporting a firmware version that diverges from the baseline, with no corresponding update record in the update history.
+Tampered firmware shows as a device reporting a version that diverges from the baseline, with no corresponding update record in the update history.
 If the baseline shows RTU X at version 3.5.2, but querying RTU X reports version 3.5.3, either the baseline is outdated (there was an update that was not reflected in the baseline) or the firmware was modified.